Time-shift selection for reservoir computing using a rank-revealing QR algorithm: Rank-optimization of time-shifts using RRQR

-The RRQR algorithm can be applied to the optimization of the node/time-shift combinations.
+The RRQR algorithm can be applied to the problem of the selection of node/time-shift combinations.
 Each column of the time-shifted reservoir matrix $\mathbf{\Omega^{(2)}}$ refers to a specific node/time-shift combination.
-To determine the optimal set of $M_{red}$ nodes and time-shifts, the QR-factorization with column pivoting is performed on $\mathbf{\Omega^{(2)}}$ and the highest ranked $M_{red}$ combinations are retained.
+To determine the set of rank-optimal $M_{red}$ nodes and time-shifts, the QR-factorization with column pivoting is performed on $\mathbf{\Omega^{(2)}}$ and the highest ranked $M_{red}$ combinations (read off from $\mathbf{\Pi}$) are retained.

 A significant benefit of this method is that it does not require a model of the system, and therefore is directly applicable to analog RCs, for which a model may not exist.
 Additionally, the method is not task dependent, as it relies on maximizing the space spanned by the retained columns of the reservoir matrix instead of minimizing the training error for a specific task.
-We will demonstrate that the same time-shift optimization works for both the prediction and observer tasks for a given chaotic system.
+In the following sections, we will demonstrate that the same choice of time-shifts obtained using rank-optimization results in significantly improved performance (over randomly-selected time-shifts) for both the prediction and observer tasks for a given chaotic system for both opto-electronic and $tanh$-based reservoir computers